raviteja-ganta/Residual-Networks-CNN/README.md

 It is part of Deep learning specialization in coursera but I extended the project by training the model on GPU's for more number of epochs.

-_Code is written in Tensorflow-Keras.
+_Code is written in Tensorflow-Keras_

 ## Data